Managing Job Configuration

 On the Table and Column Info screen:

-Field Description Default Mandatory Source Column Name Name of the source column.
-The source column can't be null, empty; also, it should not start or end with space.
-Yes Same as Source If selected, the details of the SOURCE data-source will be replicated in the DESTINATION data-source.
-No Target Column Name Name of the target column.
-No. Mandatory only when the Same as Source checkbox is not selected.
-ACTIONS Action to be performed on the source column in the destination table after transformation.
+- Click Next to go to the Column Info screen and enter the following details: - Field - Description - Default - Required - Source Column Name - Name of the source column.
+The source column can't be null, empty; also, it should not start or end with space. - Mandatory - Same as Source - If selected, the details of the SOURCE data-source will be replicated in the DESTINATION data-source. - Optional - Target Column Name - Name of the target column. - Mandatory when Same as Source check-box is not selected. - Source Column Action - Action to be performed on the source column in the destination table after transformation.

 Supported actions are: